MichaelCurrin/python-package-quickstart/docs/index.md

   README.md
 ```

-Note that a directory and a script are both considered a "module" in Python, if it can be imported.
+Note that a directory and a script are both considered a "module" in Python if it can be imported.

 ### Init file